Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Methodology

 \subsection{Dataset}

 We selected the \textbf{Latent Hatred} dataset for this study due to its granular, human-annotated labels \cite{elsherief_latent_2021}.
-This open source collection contains 21,480 posts from Twitter, Gab, Stormfront, and Yahoo, each classified as implicit hate, explicit hate, or not hate, from which 3267 samples (1089 samples of smallest class in original dataset) were randomly selected to create a balanced dataset of `implicit\_hate', `explicit\_hate', and `not\_hate' instances.
-The dataset also includes fine-grained labels detailing types of hate speech (how hate speech was propagated), as well as the targeted demographics.
-Please see Appendix \ref{Dataset} for details on the dataset and related data preparation.
+This released benchmark corpus contains 21,480 posts from Twitter, Gab, Stormfront, and Yahoo, each classified as implicit hate, explicit hate, or not hate.
+We use the released Latent Hatred benchmark rather than collecting a new dataset ourselves; as distributed in the source files, it is an aggregated corpus spanning multiple platforms, and some items are marked with an \texttt{SAP\_} prefix indicating provenance from the Social Bias Inference Corpus.
+Following the smallest underlying class, we subsampled to obtain 3{,}267 posts comprising 1{,}089 each of `explicit\_hate', `implicit\_hate', and `not\_hate', so that the three underlying classes are balanced 1:1:1; the merged binary task (\texttt{HATE} vs.\ \texttt{NOT\_HATE}) inherits a 2:1 ratio, but the disaggregated per-content-type reporting we use throughout (Table~\ref{tab:ugi_strict_accuracy} and Appendix Table~\ref{tab:accuracy_by_persona_class}) is read on the underlying 1:1:1 basis, so headline strict-accuracy gaps are not driven by the binary corpus ratio.
+The dataset also includes fine-grained labels for the type of hate speech and the targeted demographics.
+Because the implicit-hate subcategory annotation is only defined for \texttt{implicit\_hate} posts, analyses on that axis are restricted to the \texttt{implicit\_hate} subset.
+Target-group analyses likewise operate on the subset with target-group annotations; the cleaning and inclusion rules for those analyses are described below.
+Please see Appendix~\ref{Dataset} for details on the dataset and related data preparation.